kevinAlbs/c-bootstrap/README.md

 # C Driver Q&A

+## Q6: What is the process for adding evergreen environment variables?

+They can be added to https://spruce.mongodb.com/project/drivers-atlas-testing-dev/settings/variables.
+Evergreen variables are referenced as expansions in the config.yml.
+One gotcha is that an expansion (unlike shell variables) require curly braces `${foo}`.
+See also: https://wiki.corp.mongodb.com/pages/viewpage.action?pageId=143705019
 ## Q5: How can CI tasks be run?

 Creating a Draft PR on GitHub will run a larger subset of tasks to run test-* tests against live servers.
 This can be done with the Evergreen CLI using the required alias.
 Here is an example command I use: